What is Merger Arbitrage?

 - Sometimes trades exploit the market using these strategies.
 Many strategies are purely speculative in nature and is a form of gambling and hence may take the stock prices to a level that cannot be explained by the fundamentals of the company.

-This has been a guide to what is Merger Arbitrage and its definition.
+This article has been a guide to what is Merger Arbitrage and its definition.
 Here we discuss the formula of merger arbitrage spread along with examples, advantages & disadvantages.
 You can learn more about Investment Banking from the following articles –